-This is simply a program of neighbors watching the other neighbor’s property during the vacation period, the working day, evenings or during any absence.
-Neighborhood Watch is a crime prevention program, which enlists the active participation of citizens in cooperation with law enforcement to reduce crime in their communities.
-Neighbors getting to know each other and working together in a program of mutual assistance.
-Citizens being trained to recognize and report suspicious activities in their neighborhoods.
-Implementation of crime prevention techniques, such as Home Security, Operation Identification and others.
-Once you’ve become acquainted with your neighbors, make them aware of your everyday living habits (such as delivery people who regularly come to your home).
+This is simply a program of neighbors watching the other neighbor's property during the vacation period, the working day, evenings, or during any absence.
+Neighborhood Watch is a crime prevention program that enlists the active participation of citizens in cooperation with law enforcement to reduce crime in their communities.
+Neighbors get to know each other and work together in a program of mutual assistance.
+Citizens are being trained to recognize and report suspicious activities in their neighborhoods.
+Implementation of crime prevention techniques, such as Home Security, Operation Identification, and others.
+Once you've become acquainted with your neighbors, make them aware of your everyday living habits (such as delivery people who regularly come to your home).
 Learn their habits equally as well.

 More Information on Neighborhood Watch